surfaceUsed/http-file-server/Documents/Request-and-responses.md

 2. Request components:
    - The **request line** contains the HTTP method, requested URL and the HTTP version used to make the request.
-   - The **headers** provides additional metadata about the request, and is used to interpret the request.
+   - The **headers** provide additional metadata about the request, and is used to interpret the request.
    - The **request body** contains specific data, such as a file, which is sent by the client.
 This component is processed only when the `Content-Length` header is present, as it indicates the size of the body content to be read.

    Request format: